neosaurrrus/blog-entries/59 - React Project.md

-# What am I doing?
+# What am I doing here?

  My final FlatIron School project, the focus was put on tying things all together that I learnt, but with a particualr focus in using React and Redux to do something cool.
 I chose to make a tool that I have used physically but wanted a digital equivalent.
-Namely, planning poker.
+Namely, Planning Poker.

- ## 'Hol' up, what Planning Poker?'
+ ## 'Hol' up, whats Planning Poker?'

 Let's give you the Wikipedia version because it sounds clever: